We create the soundtrack to the celebrations of your life

 Place a butter knife horizontally, blade facing inwards on top of the bread plate with the handle pointing to the right.
 Directly above the charger, place a dessert or teaspoon with the handle pointing to the right.
 Directly above the knife, place a water glass.
 To the right of the water glass and about three-fourths of an inch downward, place the white wine glass.
 The red wine glass should be placed to the right of, slightly above, the white wine glass.
 Since people traditionally drink more water than wine during dinner, the water is closer to the diner.

-If using a place card, set above the dessert spoon.
+If using a place card, set it above the dessert spoon.

 More Blogs . . .